shravan-padakanti/hadoop-101/Week-1---Lecture-1.md

 ## Hadoop Ecosystem Major Components

 ### Apache Sqoop:
 Stands for **SQ**L to Had**oop**.
-It is a command line tool which lets us import tables/databases into the HDFS and generates Java classes to interact with the data.
-Tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores (eg. relational databases).
+It is a command line tool which lets us efficiently transfer data from/to SQL from/to the HDFS and generates Java classes to interact with the data. **Sqoop 1** is a thick client where we can submit the MapReduce jobs directly. **Sqoop 2** is a thin client for the same.

 ### HBase:
 Hadoop Database